-Britt Rhodes (program head)
+Britt Rhodes (program director)

 The social work major aims to prepare undergraduate students for beginning level generalist social work practice while a secondary objective is to prepare students for graduate (MSW) study.
 Skills and knowledge for lifelong learning and active citizenship are included.